-In order for students to retain financial aid, they must be maintaining Satisfactory Academic Progress or SAP (see page 28 for SAP guidelines).
-If students do not maintain SAP, his/her aid may be suspended.
+In order for students to retain financial aid, they must maintain Satisfactory Academic Progress or SAP (see page 32 for SAP guidelines).
+If students do not maintain SAP, their aid may be suspended.
 However, if extenuating circumstances have made it difficult to keep financial aid, students have the option to appeal.
+In the appeal, a student would have the opportunity to explain his or her extenuating circumstances, supply supporting documentation, etc.